How To: Understand the Process of Inflammation

 Screening and early detection is the key to beating any form of cancer.
 Share this with a friend.
 You may save a life.

-How To: Perform a testicular self exam
+How To: Perform a basic tracheal deviation examination

 Health Alert: You're Taking a Crap Wrong!
 This Is How You Poop Properly